 Yes!
-You can visit the New this week segment in your FullStory account or use the First seen query to build custom segments of new visitors.
+You can visit the New this week segment in your FullStory account or use the First seen user filter to build custom segments of new visitors.
 The New this week segment is saved and starred by default in your FullStory account.

 Search for New Visitors with First Seen

-One important fact about FullStory is that it coalesces all of a user’s sessions from all time.
-(Yep, every user session from the time you install FullStory to the moment you’re reading this sentence.)
-That means the users may have already visited your site or mobile application, potentially days or months, before they actually signed up for your product or began a subscription with you.
+One important note about FullStory is that user’s sessions are associated together across their journey in their user card.
+That means that you can search for the users that visited your site or mobile application, potentially days or months, before they actually signed up for your product or began a subscription with you.

 One quick caveat

-FullStory will automatically delete older sessions based on your Session replay retention settings, that is, the number of months of session replay history you choose to keep in your account.
-When FullStory does this, any "user tip data" such as First seen is preserved, even if the original session in which the user was seen had been deleted.
+FullStory will automatically delete older sessions based on your Session replay retention settings, that is, the number of months of session replay retention you have for your account.
+When FullStory does this, any "user tip data" such as First seen is preserved, even if the original session for the user has been deleted.
 For example, if someone first visited your site or mobile application 6 six months ago but your Session replay retention period is 3 months, FullStory will report the first visit of the user as 6 months prior even though the session associated with that visit had been deleted.